 The now infamous Simpson, or “The Juice” as he was known in his playing days, was one of the most gifted and dynamic running backs in NFL history.
 His Hall of Fame career included four NFL rushing titles, NFL MVP honors in 1973, and six Pro Bowl selections.
 He also was the first to rush for 2,000 yards in a season, needing only 14 games to do so.

 New England 1995-97; New York Jets 1998-2006

 (168 games — 14,101 rushing yards, 4.0 ypc, 90 rushing TDs; 17,430 yards from scrimmage, 100 total TDs)

-Martin is the New York Jets’ all-time leading rusher and is fourth in NFL history.
-The Hall of Fame back also is eighth in yards from scrimmage.
+Martin is the New York Jets’ all-time leading rusher and is fifth in NFL history.
+The Hall of Fame back also is ninth in yards from scrimmage.
 He is the oldest player in NFL history to win a rushing title (1,694 yards in 2004 at age 31).

 10. Marcus Allen

 Los Angeles Raiders 1982-92; Kansas City 1993-97